sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 Introduction and example code for running replica exchange with [LAMMPS](https://www.lammps.org/).

-The lesson was given on ARCHER2 so the slurm submission scripts are specific to [ARCHER2](https://www.archer2.ac.uk/), furthermore a precompiled binary of LAMMPS with the REPLIACA package enabled is inlcuded.
+The lesson is made for ARCHER2 so the slurm submission scripts are specific to [ARCHER2](https://www.archer2.ac.uk/), furthermore a precompiled binary of LAMMPS with the REPLIACA package enabled is inlcuded.
 This will only work on ARCHER2.

 The rest of the content is generic, you will need a version of LAMMPS built with the REPLICA package.
 Tested with LAMMPS version stable patch_29Sep2021_update2.